Abhinav-kodes/Car_Simulator_With_Collision_Detection/README.md

 # Car_Simulator_With_Collision_Detection
-a "car simulator with collision with pygame" environment i made, that i will use for performing reinforcement learning later
+a "car simulator with collision detection made with pygame" environment , that i will use for performing reinforcement learning later